-The government has not issued any notice on LPG run vehicles and their fate in the 15 day trial run is still unsure.
+The government has not issued any notice on LPG run vehicles like last time.
 We will keep you updated about any further information.

-During the 15-day trial, motorcycles and emergency vehicles including ambulance, PCR, fire tenders, will also not come under the ambit of road-rationing experiment.
+During the period emergency vehicles including ambulance, PCR, fire tenders, will also not come under the ambit of road-rationing experiment.

-A PIL was filed demanding the exemption for disabled people as their vehicles are specially designed.
+Exemption for differently abled as their vehicles are specially designed.
 Hence, they won’t be able to follow the odd-even formula.

 Emergency cases will obviously be exempted from the rule.

-There are over 19 lakh private four-wheelers registered in Delhi and nearly half of these will go off the roads with the implementation of AAP government’s ambitious odd-even formula.
+There are over 19 lakh private four-wheelers registered in Delhi and nearly half of these will go off the roads with the implementation of Delhi government’s odd-even formula.

 200 check-points will be installed in the city will be created to check pollution level.